+There is a burglar alarm control pad in the hallway cupboard.
 There are smoke alarms within the property.

 Visually inspected.

 No test whatsoever were carried out to any systems or appliances.

 There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
 The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.